juxor/afaq/markdown/secH1.md

 _"dictatorship of the proletariat"_ would be meaningless.

 Then there is the issue of when the working class could seize political power.
-As Engels put it, the struggle _"between bourgeoisie and proletariat can only be fought out in a republic."_ This is _"the form in which the struggle must be fought out"_ and in countries without a republic, such as Germany at the time, workers would _"have to **conquer** it."_ [Marx and Engels, **The Socialist Revolution**, p.
-264] Decades previously, Engels has argued that the _"first, fundamental condition for the introduction of community of property is the political liberation of the proletariat through a democratic constitution."_ [**Collected Works**, vol. 6, p.
+As Engels put it, the conflict _"between bourgeoisie and proletariat can only be fought out in a republic"_ as this is _"the form in which the struggle must be fought out."_ Workers would have to create a republic in countries without one (such as Germany at the time).
+[Marx and Engels, **The Socialist Revolution**, p.
+264] Decades previously, Engels had argued that the _"first, fundamental condition for the introduction of community of property is the political liberation of the proletariat through a democratic constitution."_
+[**Collected Works**, vol. 6, p.
 102] Thus the bourgeois revolution would come first, then the proletarian one.
-The **Communist Manifesto** had raised the possibility of a bourgeois revolution in Germany being _"but a prelude to an immediately following proletarian revolution."_
-[**Selected Writings**, p.
+The **Communist Manifesto** had raised the possibility of a bourgeois revolution in Germany being _"but a prelude to an immediately following proletarian revolution."_ [**Selected Writings**, p.
 63] Within two years, Marx and Engels argued that this was wrong, that a socialist revolution was not possible in Continental Europe for some time.
 Even in the 1880s, Engels was still arguing that a proletarian revolution was not immediately possible in Germany and the first results of any revolution would be a bourgeois republic within which the task of social democracy was to build its forces and influence.

 Clearly, then, Marx and Engels considered the creation of a republic in a well developed capitalist economy as the basis for seizing of state power as the